TariqAHassan/alsek/docs/guided_tour.md

 ## CLI

-Alsek's command line interface (CLI) allows a pool of workers to be brought online to process tasks.
-Each pool relies on a `Consumer` to pull messages written to the backend by the `Broker`.
+Alsek's command line interface (CLI) provides an easy way to bring a pool of workers to be online to process tasks.

+Each worker pool relies on a `Consumer` to pull messages written to the backend by the `Broker`.
 When the worker pool reaches capacity, it will pause the stream of data from the consumer.
 This is done to both reduce load on the backend and to allow other worker pools (perhaps running on different machines) to acquire messages for processing.

 ### Basics